What if I told you that there is a massive group of rich and well trained consumers just waiting to buy products?

 1) China makes good products too (like Apple products).

 2) Nobody likes paying for garbage or regrets paying for quality.

-In my niches on Amazon I am almost always the most expensive seller.
+In my niches on Amazon I am almost always the most expensive Amazon seller.
 I am not interested in fighting to win the lowest price badge.
-I am not interested in selling cheap products with small margins.
-As a small player decided to sell innovative, high quality, well packaged products in order to maintain a healthy margin without massive buying power.
+I am not interested in selling cheap products on Amazon with small margins.
+Being in business for over 20 years, I decided to sell innovative, high quality, well packaged Amazon products in order to maintain a healthy margin without massive buying power.
 So my first tip is “don’t be afraid to be the most expensive and highest quality seller”.

 Remember, America has over 11 million millionaires.
-There’s plenty of people who can afford god products.
+There’s plenty of Amazon customers who can afford good products.

 Think of Amazon like a dating site.
 When we search for a partner the first thing we look at is the photo.
 If we don’t feel any attraction we click on.
 It’s shallow but it’s also true for most people.
 That being the case, if you have a product that LOOKS vastly different from everything else then you are one step ahead of the game.
 A green calculator in a sea of black calculators.
 A cup that is curved when every other cup is straight.
 A yoga mat that is painted in a bright pattern when everyone else is plain.

 With millions of products of Amazon, you need to stand out with something visual because that’s your first (and perhaps last) chance to capture a shopper’s eye.

 This ties into tip #2 but it’s worthy of it’s own mention here.
 Too many people are cheap when it comes to photographing their products and it costs them dearly.
 I can honestly say that my photography is one of the principle reasons for my success on Amazon.
 They’re not just good photos, they’re world class.